tarwn/lessthandot-hugo/blogs/content/posts/2012-12-08-foreign-keys.md

 As you can see both tables have an index

-Now let&#8217;s look at what the case is for the foreign key tables.
+Now let's look at what the case is for the foreign key tables.
 Run the query below

 sql
 SELECT OBJECT_NAME(object_id) as TableName,